yasirjr1/Xstro/readme.md

-# `xstro -Typescript`
+## `Xstro: Open-Source WhatsApp Bot in TypeScript`

 > [!IMPORTANT]
-> This open-source WhatsApp bot, under the MIT License, is free to use, modify, and distribute.
-It’s not designed to violate WhatsApp’s Terms of Service, but misuse is your responsibility—I’m not liable for bans.
-Related projects are also open-source for independent use.
-If you use my pairing service, I won’t access your data, and it’s deleted after 2 months.
-I don’t support storing sessions in my database; manage your own and never share sensitive info.
-This software is provided as-is, with no warranties—use at your own risk.
+> Open-source WhatsApp bot (MIT License) in TypeScript—free to use, modify, distribute.
+Not built to break WhatsApp’s rules; misuse is on you—I’m not responsible for bans.
+Related projects are open-source too.
+Pairing service: no data access, deleted after 2 months.
+Self-manage sessions; don’t share sensitive info.
+No warranties—use at your risk.

 ## [`Get Started`](https://xstro-web.vercel.app/)